Anubisyy/Anubisyy.github.io/_pages/cv.md

 * Sept, 2022: Served as the Leader of the No.20 Epidemic Prevention Team of Dadao College.
 * Sept, 2022: Served as the Youth League Secretary of the Third Youth League Branch of the 2022 undergraduate students of SIST, ShanghaiTech University Dadao College.
 * Jan, 2023: Served as a volunteer in the School Admissions Presentation, went to Nanchang No.5 Middle School to give a lecture, and obtained a volunteer certificate.
-* Participate in RMUC2023 regional competition and national competition.
-  * complete programming and circuit construction of the dart arms.
+* Participate in RMUC2023 regional competition and national competition (programming and circuit construction of the dart arm).
-  * Learned about the four-wheel drive principle of the Mecanum wheel.
-  * Learned about the movements of the multi-dimensional pan/tilt controlled by the motor.

 * Participated in a project about human-object interactions(HOI) in [ShanghaiTech Visual and Data Intelligence Center](https://vic.shanghaitech.edu.cn/), June, 2023.
-* Sept, 2023: Served as a teaching assistant for the python programming part of the [SI100B](https://i-techx.github.io/iTechX/courses?course_code=SI100B) course in the fall of 2023
+* Sept, 2023: Served as a teaching assistant for the python programming part of the [SI100B](https://i-techx.github.io/iTechX/courses?course_code=SI100B) course.
 * Dec, 2023: Participated in the Fourth Student Congress of ShanghaiTech University as a college representative.